 A winning product organization operates similarly and uses a portfolio approach – to evaluate product categories across its products and allocate resources to best achieve the overall outcomes of the organization.
 This process is also adjusted periodically in response to the market and company needs.

 Does this mean only large organizations with multiple products need product portfolio management (PPM)?
 Not necessarily, just like everyone may have a financial portfolio regardless of size, the same applies to a product organization.
 Let’s take a quick look at the history of PPM.

-“the centralised management of one or more portfolios, and involves identifying, prioritising, authorising, managing, and controlling projects, programs, and other related work, to achieve specific strategic business objectives” – Project Management Institute (PMI)
+“The centralized management of one or more portfolios, and involves identifying, prioritizing, authorizing, managing, and controlling projects, programs, and other related work, to achieve specific strategic business objectives” – Project Management Institute (PMI)

-As you can see, the Project Portfolio Management fits well in a waterfall type environment.
+As you can see, Project Portfolio Management fits well in a waterfall type environment.